-The card that promises Performence In a tiny package is fully exposed and surprisingly successful, yet it may disappoint many of those waiting for it
+The card that promises great performance in a tiny package is fully exposed and surprisingly successful, but it can still disappoint many of those waiting for it

-Yesterday (the 27 in August) was the day that may be remembered as the beginning of a new era in the graphics processing world - thanks to the official launch of theRadeon R9 Nano.
+Yesterday (August 27) was the day that may be remembered as the beginning of a new era in the world of graphics processing - thanks to the official launch of theRadeon R9 Nano.

-Official reviews are still not available, which probably indicates that the launch date is very close to the time when the products began to fall off production lines (which in turn made it impossible for the card to be accepted and completed inspections prior to launch)AMD It also has its own - which is why you can already understand the direction the manufacturer has chosen for this unique product.
+There are no official reviews yet, which probably indicates that the launch date is very close to the time the products started coming down from the production lines (which in turn did not allow the card to be received and the reviews completed before launch), but official details are full fromAMD There is also itself - and from this one can already understand the direction in which the manufacturer has chosen for this unique product.
 Here's everything you need to know.

 We knew that from the first moment we saw him.
-The R9 Nano takes up two slots in the package based on the Cooling Its air, and its length is only six inches - about 2 inches, which makes it a heavenly gift for the mini-ITX boards and the compact chassis that only supports them.
+The R9 Nano takes up two slots in the package based on the Cooling Its air, and its length is only six inches - about 15 centimeters, which makes it a godsend for the various Mini-ITX boards and the compact enclosures that only support them.

-There is no doubt here - the R9 Nano is the most powerful thing you can include in the tiny Mini-ITX configuration, and by far.
-However, as you will find out later - it will cost us a lot more than we wished.
+Let there be no doubt here - the R9 Nano is the most powerful thing you can include in the tiny Mini-ITX configuration, and by a considerable margin.
+However, as you will discover later - it will cost us much more than we wished for it.

 It is powerful

 To date, the most powerful, compact graphics card available on the market was the GeForce GTX 970, which was offered by several 7-inch manufacturers (about 18 centimeters).
 The R9 Nano is not only an even smaller one, 6-inch, but it also ensures better performance by several tens of percent (about 30 percent in optimal condition, AMD herself).